Disclosure: This Black Panther tattoos page contains affiliate links. Read full Disclosure Policy.

 Ready to Fight

 Prince T’challa must be ready to fight at all times, to both protect his throne and his people.
-In this pectoral tattoo, he is exemplifying his actions of fighting.
+In this chest tattoo, he is exemplifying his actions of fighting.
 There is strength and courage, and a willingness to fight that is ripping through this tattoo.
 As most Black Panther tattoos show, black and white are the strongest way to show his character.

 Black Panther & Marvel